By Michele Ballestin

 It was a random evening in 2021 when I was browsing the French Channel, after putting my kids to bed.
 A documentary had already started but the young Black children in it grabbed my attention and I stopped flipping channels.
 The documentary was called, ‘Le test de la Poupée,’ or ‘Test of the Dolls.’
 Researchers were questioning young girls about their dolls, asking them to choose which one was more beautiful.
 It broke my heart to hear young Black girls say the white Barbie was the most beautiful.
 I felt so sad that little Black girls born in the West did not find their skin colour pretty.
 It broke my heart to think my daughter may grow up believing this as well.

 I couldn’t get the documentary and the words of the children out of my head.
-I understand how overwhelming advertising can be and that white skin dominates entertainment.
+It is understandable how overwhelming advertising can be and that white skin dominates entertainment.
 I see how media portrayal of coloured skin might not inspire young black girls to appreciate their beauty.
 And we can’t blame them.
 Traditionally, princesses are white, heroines are white, the good girl or the central character is white.
 Even as adults, we’re influenced by what the media throws at us.

 It dawned on me the immense privilege I had growing up in Cameroon where I was protected from that polarising messaging.
 Even though we had access to Western entertainment and toys, once the TV was shut off and dolls put away; we were hearing other voices, languages and messages, all around us, influencing our day-to-day life.
 With those realities, we had choices and we could form our own convictions.